- Home

 Who requested sidewalk be installed?
 What’s the history of the project?

 1. The City Council hired Ackerman-Estvold to complete a Minot Safe Routes to School Study.
 This study was completed in the early part of 2010, and outlined the existing network of sidewalk around all of Minot’s Elementary schools along with the areas of need.
 The study then created a list of priorities based on the schools that had the highest need for new sidewalk.
-The study is available here.
+To view the study, click here.